For College Counselors

 How Bridge2MD works with counselors.

-• Reasoning is shareable.The logic behind any Triage, Match, or Readiness Review conclusion can be talked through with the referring counselor — colleague-to-colleague.
+- Reasoning is shareable.The logic behind any Where You Stand, Match, or Second Opinion conclusion can be talked through with the referring counselor, colleague-to-colleague.

 Counselor referrals carry real responsibility.
 Bridge2MD is designed to give families clear, physician-informed BS/MD guidance without asking counselors to endorse, sell, or recommend a paid service.
 This page is here as a practical resource you can share when a family needs more specialized perspective.